JuliaAtoms/SCF.jl/docs/src/self_consistent_iteration.md

 ## Shift-and-invert

-To improve the rate of convergence of the Krylov iteration, instead of computing the eigenvectors of $\Hamiltonian$ when improving the orbitals, we can use the shift-and-invert strategy and instead iterate
+To improve the rate of convergence of the Krylov iterations, instead of computing the eigenvectors of $\Hamiltonian$ when improving the orbitals, we can use the shift-and-invert strategy and instead iterate
 $(\Hamiltonian-\sigma I)^{-1}$ with a shift $\sigma$ that is located slightly below the target eigenvalue.
 The eigenvectors are shared